SlvCtrlPlus/slvctrlplus-doc/protocol-1.0.md

 introduce;air_valve,10223,10000
 ```

-The number `10223` will be read as `1.2.23`.
+The number `10223` MUST be read as `1.2.23`.
-The number `10000` will be read as `1.0.0`.
+The number `10000` MUST be read as `1.0.0`.

 ### Command `attributes`
 Returns a list of attributes this component offers for read and/or write.

-The attribute names should only contain lower case letters a-z, numbers and dashes and should have at least the length
+The attribute names MUST only contain lower case letters a-z, numbers and dashes and MUST have at least the length
 of 1 (`^[a-z0-9-]+$`).

 ### Request